St George's Church, Cam: History and architecture

-A written record of Cam as a settlement appears in the Doomsday book of 1086 in the hundred of Berkeley.
+A written record of Cam as a settlement appears in Domesday Book of 1086 in the hundred of Berkeley.
 In 1340, Lord Thomas Berkeley rebuilt the church with only the stone bowl of the font remaining from the previous twelfth century structure.
 Today the nave, north aisle and bell tower remain from Lord Berkeley's rebuild with the original chancel being rebuilt in 1842.
 To the exterior above the west door the building is dated.
 In the angles of the tower, the carved heads of Edward III and Jonathan Thoresby, Bishop of Worcester (the diocese for Cam before the English Reformation) can be found.
 Above the entrance door, in the spandrils are two small heraldic shield plaques bearing the cross of St George and the other of the Berkeley coat of arms.
-The Diocese of Gloucester was created at the dissolution of the monasteries under Henry VIII, September 3rd 1541, and the advowsons then passed to the Bishop of Gloucester.
+The Diocese of Gloucester was created at the dissolution of the monasteries under Henry VIII, September 3, 1541, and the advowsons then passed to the Bishop of Gloucester.
 The adjacent vicarage was erected circa 1590, the now privately owned former rectory is named Bell Court after its Bell-cot built by Thomas Fulljames c.1836 - it is a Grade II Listed Building,.
 17th Century additions to the church included the Jacobean oak pulpit and altar table.
 Between 1991 and 1999 a series of significant restoration and modernisation works were undertaken for the preservation of future generations and for suitable modern use.
-Today the church plays an active role in the community through offering services, open for individual prayer daily, bell ringing, regular choir, weekly food bank collections, Mother's Union and a Friday morning coffee club etc.
+Today the church plays an active role in the community through offering services, open for individual prayer daily, bell ringing, regular choir, weekly food bank collections, Mother's Union and a Thursday morning cafe etc.